leomorse/final-cmpinf0010/README.md

 # Final Project for CMPINF 0010
-Team Name: [insert team name here]
+Team Name: Meowtropolitan Analytics

+Canvas Group #9

 Team Members (alphabetized):

-- Alex Sun als898@pitt.edu
+- Alex Sun als898@pitt.edu (AirPollution Notebook)

-- Leo Morse let112@pitt.edu
+- Leo Morse let112@pitt.edu (Trash_data Notebook)

-- Matt Bell mdb193@pitt.edu
+- Matt Bell mdb193@pitt.edu (Trees Notebook)

 This repository is for the final project of Pitt's CMPINF0010 class.
 It's dedicated to finding the best neighborhood in Pittsburgh to be a stray cat, based on the amount of air pollution (less=better), the amount of trees (cats like to climb trees; they provide shelter) and the amount of trashcans (for scavenging, and because trash attracts mice/rats).